procore/documentation/api_essentials/api_security_overview.md

 > - [Developer Managed Service Accounts]({{ site.url }}{{ site.baseurl }}{% link building_applications/developer_managed_service_accounts.md %})

 Service accounts, which are created and managed by company administrators using the Procore web application, can only be used to access API data within the company account in which they are created.
-Service accounts do not utilize refresh tokens, but rather use their Client ID and Client Secret to generate a new access token that lasts for two hours each time they are used to make API requests.
+Service accounts do not utilize refresh tokens, but rather use their Client ID and Client Secret to generate a new access token that lasts for 1.5 hours each time they are used to make API requests.
 See [Using the OAuth 2.0 Client Credentials Grant Type]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_client_credentials.md %}) for additional information.
 Service accounts do not act on behalf of an existing Procore user, but rather they utilize a [Directory contact](https://support.procore.com/faq/what-is-a-contact-in-procore-and-which-project-tools-support-the-concept) that is generated automatically upon creation of the service account.
 Service account permissions and access are controlled by the permissions settings for the Directory contact.